rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 ---
 title: GPS Telemetry in 2020
-description: "What is the best way to make sure I will find my rocket?"
+description: "What is the best way to make sure you will find your rocket?"
 date: 2020-02-13 08:26 -0500
 categories:  essays
 ---